QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Machine Elements/Transmission Design.md

 #### Inertia
 The [inertia ratio](Motor%20and%20Drive%20Characteristics#guideline%20inertia%20ratio) is selected based on the guidelines.
 The ideal size of the gearbox is selected from it's inertia.
 This means [calculating the inertia](Motor%20and%20Drive%20Characteristics#Calculating%20the%20Inertia%20Ratio) the gearbox can have, from the motor inertia, the load inertia and the guideline for the total ratio. <br>This might involve calculating it for a few motors and picking the best one.
 #### Acceleration
 On some occasions the acceleration rate of drivetrain is the most important criterium.
 In that case the [train value](#definitions), and the individual gears need to be [optimized for acceleration](Gears#Maximum%20Acceleration).
 This means that the motor is chosen based on whether the following formula, based on the system's inertias, and the needed train value match.
-The train value in this case needs to be: <br>$$
+The train value in this case needs to be:
+$$
 \textrm{TV}=\sqrt{\frac{J_2}{J_1}}
 $$

 - with:
 	- $J_2$ = The output inertia.
 This can be a gear or a big part of the system, [reflected](Motor%20and%20Drive%20Characteristics#reflection)  to an output point 2.
 	- $J_1$ = The input inertia.
 This can be a gear or a big part of the system, [reflected](Motor%20and%20Drive%20Characteristics#reflection) to an input point 1.